 How much does AVG Antivirus cost?

 AVG Antivirus has a free basic version.
-Upgrading to AVG Internet Security, a more complete suite of protections and firewalls, costs $39.99 for one device in the first year, $69.99 in subsequent years.
-A plan that covers up to ten devices costs $49.88 in the first year, $89.99 thereafter.
+Upgrading to AVG Internet Security, a more complete suite of protections and firewalls, costs $59.99 for one device in the first year.
+A plan that covers up to ten devices now also costs $31.20 in the first year.

 Is AVG Antivirus better than Norton?

-AVG Antivirus performed comparably to Norton Antivirus when blocking viruses, malware, ransomware, and download-based attacks.
-However, it underperformed Norton Antivirus when blocking link-based attacks.
+AVG Antivirus is similar to Norton Antivirus when blocking viruses, malware, ransomware, and download-based attacks.
+However, Norton Antivirus was better when blocking link-based attack attempts.
+Overall, both platforms are good options to choose for your internet security.